 Pricing Structures

 Funds swept into the NBID network today generally yield effective federal funds rate (EFFR).
-You can choose to pass as much or as little of this yield as they’d like on to your end clients.
-Since these are overnight funds with no duration or term, you can respond quickly to interest rate changes by adjusting the interest rate offered on each of the Insured Sweep Accounts through your Admin Portal.
-NBID's Admin Portal allows you to set individual interest rates for each of your Insured Sweep Accounts.
+Your institution has full discretion on what rate you pay to your customers in the program.
+NBID's Admin Portal allows you to set interest rates for each of your Insured Sweep Accounts.
 This enables a few approaches to pricing structures:

 For ease of program management and unified marketing messaging, NBID recommends starting with a Flat Rate and/or Relationship-level Pricing.
 Below are some sample scenarios to help with your decision-making process.